 While breeders developed Akitas in the early 17th century as stocky hunting pups, they are more family pets these days.
 They are brave, loyal, courageous, and affectionate but can be generally aloof and territorial at times.

 Akitas can also be a bit moody, though it can be loving and faithful to family members if you train and socialize with it.

-As part of the Spitz family, Akitas has dense double coats and long fur to battle cold conditions.
-You can distinguish these dogs by their bear-like features- almond eyes, sharp ears, broad head, and large bone physiques.
+As part of the Spitz family, Akitas have dense double coats and long fur to battle cold conditions.
+You can distinguish these dogs by their bear-like features, including almond eyes, sharp ears, broad head, and large bone physiques.

 Shikoku dog breeds are intelligent, alert, and easier to handle than Akita and Shiba breeds.
 However, they can be docile towards their owners.

-They are monumental animals and would help hunters track and hunt boars and deers, although the hunters preferred white Kishu dogs for visibility purposes.
+They are monumental animals and would help hunters track and hunt boars and deer, although the hunters preferred white Kishu dogs for visibility purposes.

-Kishu Ken dog breeds are energetic, love staying busy, brave, independent, intelligent, and can also be impulsive and annoying escape artists.
+Kishu Ken dog breeds are energetic, love staying busy, are brave, independent, and intelligent, and can also be impulsive and annoying escape artists.

 5. Hokkaido Inu

-It is one muscular breed with a dense outer coat, large paws, with remarkable stamina and endurance.
+It is one muscular breed with a dense outer coat, large paws, and remarkable stamina and endurance.
 Their coats and small ears help them cope with cold conditions better.